Work permits in France are based on the type of work or employers and length of validity of the permits.

 After 18 months in France, you can work in other EU countries.
 After 5 years, you’re eligible for the renewable, 10-year, long-term EC residence card.
 Family members can get a private and family life residence permit, allowing them to work and after 5 years, they are eligible for the long-term EC resident card.

 - Employees on assignment (or ‘expatriate employees’) or “ICT permit”:

-If you have been working for at least 3 months in a company overseas and are seconded (transferred) to a branch or sister company in France, and will be earning 1.5 times the minimum wage (around EUR 2,105/month), then you are eligible to apply for this permit.
-It is the SA equivalent to the ICT permit and is valid for 3 years maximum.
+If you have been working for at least 3 months in a company overseas and are seconded (transferred) to a branch or affiliate in France, and will be earning 1.5 times the minimum wage (around EUR 2,105/month), then you are eligible to apply for this permit.
+It is the French equivalent to the ICT permit and is valid for 3 years maximum.

 The ICT permit also covers the following categories:

 - ICT intern: as part of an intra-group partnership agreement.

 - Mobile ICT employee: possible for a foreign national living in another EU country with an “ICT posted employee” or “ICT intern” status.